SepehrImanian/Linkerd-Flagger-Tutorial/flagger/flagger-deployment-strategies.md

   skipAnalysis: false
 ```

+**spec.skipAnalysis: true** => When skip analysis is enabled, Flagger checks if the **canary deployment is healthy and promotes it without analysing it**
+**stepWeightPromotion** => the promotion phase happens in stages, the traffic is routed back to the primary pods in a progressive manner, the primary weight is increased until it reaches 100%.

 **The above analysis, if it succeeds, will run for 25 minutes while validating the HTTP metrics and webhooks every minute**

 You can determine the **minimum time it takes to validate and promote a canary deployment** using **this formula**: